My site’s moved CMS and servers. If you spot a problem, let me know.

 Introducing me

 “Our next/keynote speaker is Andy Clarke.
-Andy’s a well-known digital designer, speaker, and writer who’s based in the Republic of Wales.”
+Andy’s a pioneering website designer, speaker, and writer who’s based in Cymru/Wales.”

-“Andy founded Stuff & Nonsense, one of the best-known web design studios, where he designed for Disney Store UK, Greenpeace, SunLife, and WWF.”
+“Andy founded Stuff & Nonsense, one of the best-known web design studios, where he’s designed for Disney Store UK, Greenpeace, SunLife, and WWF.”

 “Andy’s written several popular books on website design and development including Hardboiled Web Design, Transcending CSS, and his latest book, ‘Art Direction for the Web.’”